The school has approximately 500 pupils. We offer 60 places in our Reception and 60 places in our Nursery.

 Marlborough Road Academy is a friendly, caring school at the heart of the community.
 What makes it unique is the wonderfully rich mixture of cultures, faiths and experience that each child, family and adult contributes.

-All members of the school community unite behind our school values and our three basic rules: Stay safe, choose kind and work hard.
+All members of the school community unite behind our school values and our three basic rules: Be safe, choose kind and work hard.

 These three principles reflect the mission of both the school and the Salford Academy Trust in providing the highest quality education pathway for our pupils, from Nursery through to University / training.